 The Avatar: the Last Airbender Netflix Adaptation Should Have Color-Conscious, Diverse Casting

-I personally take issue with the live action remake trend entirely.
-Animation is a medium that is no less worthy of critical praise than live action; animated content need not be “upgraded” to live action.
-Animation is unique in its ability to impart a level of beauty, fluidity, and vivid color that can rarely be achieved under the constraints of our physical world, even when CGI is thrown into the mix.
-But unfortunately, animation is not considered as broadly appealing or far-reaching as live action, given that most mainstream American animation is geared towards children (though shows like Bojack Horseman, Rick & Morty, and The Midnight Gospel are working hard to change that).
+I take issue with the live action remake trend entirely.
+There’s no need for animated content to be “upgraded” to live action because animation is no less worthy of critical praise than live action.
+Animation imparts a level of beauty, fluidity, and vivid color to films that can rarely be achieved under the constraints of our physical world, even when CGI is thrown into the mix.
+But unfortunately, animation is not considered as broadly appealing as live action in American culture, given that most mainstream American animation is geared towards children (though shows like Bojack Horseman, Rick & Morty, and The Midnight Gospel are working hard to change that).

-So the live action A:TLA piece is already in production, and there’s nothing I can do to stop it.
+So the live action A:TLA piece is already in production and there’s nothing I can do to stop it.
 I might as well try to maintain some positivity.
-That being said, I can’t help but have high expectations, especially with regards to the casting.
+Considering the quality of the source material, though, I can’t help but have high expectations, especially with regards to the casting.
 It’s imperative that the Netflix show avoid the mistakes that Shyamalan made with his disastrous 2010 live action film, so let’s take a deeper look at identity as a concept in the world of A:TLA and how best it can be translated into a live action form.

 Book 1: Observations on Disney’s Live Action Remake Trend